unraid/lang-zh_CN/README.md

 - vms.txt          -- these are translations for the vms section
 - tools.txt        -- these are translations for the tools section
 - javascript.txt   -- these are translations for javascript scripts
+- scripts.txt      -- these are translations for local scripts
 - apps.txt         -- these are translations for the CA section
 - ca_settings      -- these are translations for the CA settings
+- javascript.ca.txt-- these are translations for the CA javascript

 All file names are in lowercase and should be included in the repository to make the translations complete.